 Broadmoor is located 60 miles (97 km) south of Denver in the mountainside city of Colorado Springs, just a 90-minute drive from Denver International Airport.

-Built in 1918, this grande dame of the Rockies has three golf courses with 54 holes of championship golf, and several swimming pools.
+The structure you see today at The Broadmore was built in 1918.
+This grande dame of the Rockies has three golf courses with 54 holes of championship golf and several swimming pools.

 And if that’s not enough to keep you busy, you can dine at one of the hotel’s 15 restaurants (see The Broadmoor’s Summit Restaurant) or catch a movie in the resort’s own theater.